GLP-1 Pipeline 2026: Obesity Drug Timeline

 | Retatrutide | TRIUMPH-6 (HFpEF) readout expected | Phase 3 in heart failure with preserved ejection fraction |

-| CagriSema | REDEFINE 6 (adolescents) readout expected | Pediatric/adolescent data expands potential label |
+| CagriSema | REDEFINE 6 (adolescents) readout expected | Pediatric/adolescent data could expand the potential label |

 | Q4 2026 (Oct–Dec) | ||